 Initial contact can be made on:

 Postal address: Community Right to Challenge, PPPU/PU, Leeds City Council, Civic Hall, Leeds LS1 1UR.

 Text telephone: 0113 3952451

-We will make a decision on your expression based upon the information that we ask for in the form and in accordance with the provisions of the Localism Act 2011.
+We will make a decision based upon the information in the form and in accordance with the Localism Act 2011.
 We will acknowledge receipt, and within 30 days we will let you know the date by which you will receive a decision on your application.
 Our decision will be to either accept your expression, ask you to modify or reject it.
 If we accept your expression, then we will invite your organisation to compete in an open procurement exercise.

 If you wish to complete a form then please refer to the Community Right to Challenge Statutory Guidance for further information (link available in the external links section).
 Please put ‘community right to challenge’ in the ‘search’ function and then open the ‘Community Right to Challenge: Statutory Guidance’ document.